ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### Power Apps portal
 - to create external websites that allow users outside your organization to sign in with different identities, create and view data in Microsoft Dataverse, and browse content anonymously.
+- PowerApps lets you quickly build business applications with little or no code
 - This is not the mechanism to use when creating a virtual machine